 Extracting the individual Higgs couplings from LHC data is a challenge because what is actually measured are the rates in individual production and decay channels.
-The event rate for the particular process $X \to H \to Y$ can be written as where \mathcal{L} , in the unit of fb-1 or pb-1, is the integrated luminosity accumulated at the collider, σ_X represents the production cross section, and the branching ratio can be computed as BR $(H \to Y) = \Gamma_Y / \Gamma{\text{tot}}$ in the narrow-width approximation.
-In order to efficiently search for the SM Higgs boson at the LHC precise predictions for the production cross sections and the decay branching ratios are necessary.
+The event rate for the particular process $X \to H \to Y$ can be written as where \mathcal{L} , in the unit of fb-1 or pb-1, is the integrated luminosity accumulated at the collider, σ_X represents the production cross section, and the BR can be computed as $BR(H \to Y) = \Gamma_Y / \Gamma{tot}$ in the narrow-width approximation.
+In order to efficiently search for the SM Higgs boson at the LHC precise predictions for the production cross sections and the decay BRs are necessary.
 Essentially, both σ_X and Γ_Y depend on the couplings of Higgs through which it is produced and can decay, respectively.